A Stochastic Binary Opinion Model: Opinion Dominance vs. Balance: The case of two extreme personality classes

 At an equilibrium, clearly $x_2=\frac{1}{2}-k$ and $ \bar{x}=(k,1/2-k)$ is always an equilibrium.
 Additional equilibria are found by solving the equation

 for $x_1$.
-We note that class 2 (spontaneous class) is always expected to reach a balance since at an equilibrium $x_2 = \frac{1-2k}{2}=\frac{k_2}{2}$.
+We note that Class 2 (spontaneous class) is always expected to reach a balance since at an equilibrium $x_2 = \frac{1-2k}{2}=\frac{k_2}{2}$.

-\begin{thm} Consider the group with two extreme personality classes \eqref{eq_two_types} such that the derivative of conformity function, $\phi'(x)$, is strictly increasing on $(0,1)$ and the fraction of the class of conformists $2k > \frac{2\phi(1/2)}{ \phi'(1/2)}$.
-Then the equilibrium $\bar{x}= (k,1/2-k)$ is unstable and hence the model \eqref{eq_two_types} leads to dominance of one opinion for large $N$ and large $t$. \end{thm} \begin{proof} Note that it is sufficient to study the limiting behavior of the class of conformists to conclude the whole group's behavior for large $N$ and $t$.
-Next, we analyze the stability of the equilibrium $(k, 1/2-k)$.
-The Jacobian at the equilibrium,
+\begin{thm} Consider the group with two extreme personality classes \eqref{eq_two_types} such that the conformity function $\phi(x) : [0,1] \to [0,\infty)$ is monotone, $C^1$ and $\phi'(x)$ is strictly increasing on $[0,1]$.
+When the fraction of the class of conformists $2k > \frac{2\phi(1/2)}{ \phi'(1/2)}$, the equilibrium $\bar{x}= (k,1/2-k)$ is unstable and hence the model \eqref{eq_two_types} leads to dominance of one opinion for large $N$ and large $t$. \end{thm} \begin{pf} The Jacobian at the equilibrium,